webrecorder/pywb/README.rst

 There is now also a downloadable point-and-click `Web Archive Player <https://github.com/ikreymer/webarchiveplayer>`_ which provides a native OS X and Windows application for browsing web archives, built using pywb.

-You can use this tool to quickly check the contents of any WARC or ARC file through a standard point-and-click GUI interface, no command line tools needed.
+You can use this tool to quickly check the contents of any WARC or ARC file through a simple point-and-click GUI interface, no command line tools needed.

 pywb Tools Overview
 -------------------

-In addition to the standard Wayback Machine, pywb tool suite includes a number of useful command-line and web server tools.
+In addition to the standard Wayback Machine, **pywb** tool suite includes a number of useful command-line and web server tools.
 The tools should be available to use after installing with ``pip install pywb``:

+* ``wayback`` -- The Wayback Machine application itself.

+*  ``wb-manager`` -- A command-line utility for managing collections, adding WARC/ARC files, metadata and UI templates.
+   See ``wb-manager --help`` for an up-to-date listing of commands and options.

 * ``live-rewrite-server`` -- a demo live rewriting web server which accepts requests using wayback machine url format at ``/rewrite/`` path, eg, ``/rewrite/http://example.com/`` and applies the same url rewriting rules as are used for archived content.
   This is useful for checking how live content will appear when archived before actually creating any archive files, or for recording data.